The First Step Back

 Stillness.

 She glanced at my neck.
 “I had a fusion too.
 Different vertebra.
 Similar limits.
 I know that pace.”
+For a second, recovery after fusion surgery stopped feeling entirely private.

 Her mouth curved into a grin.